junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Figured you'd say that."
 Cas doesn't stop the movement, answering without looking back at him.

-"Cas, come on, there gotta be another way."
+"Then you know how stupid this is!
+Cas, come on, there gotta be another way."

 "What if there is no other way?"
 Cas puts the myrrh and salvia into a pot, starts grinding them, face calm the first time since he entered the room.
 Eyes focused.
 "What if we wait for too long to look for a different solution only to be too late for Dean?"

 "You don't know what the spell would do to you!"
 Bobby tries again.

 At that, Cas looks up.
-"Well, technically, we do.
+"Well, technically, I do.
 It would turn me into a monster.
 Because that's the point, isn't it?
-Only the monster could go to the Purgatory, so it makes sense if I become a monster, then I can go and find Dean."
+Only the monster can go to the Purgatory, so it makes sense if I become a monster, then I can go and find Dean."

 "After you are dead!"
 Bobby walks over, puts his hands on Cas's grinder, stopping him for a moment.
 "Godammit, can you stop and think for a second?
 Do you think Dean would want that?"

 Cas stares back.
 "I don't know!
 I don't know what Dean would want because he's not here!
 Why don't you let me do this so I can ask him myself?"

 Bobby loosens the grip but snaps with more exhaustion.
-"How on earth did Winchesters get that problem infected to you too?
+"How on earth did Winchesters get that issue infected to you too?
 Just can't wait to sacrifice yourself for one another, you're just like their third brother now, you know that?"

 Cas doesn't answer.
 But Sam does, "For the record, I think it's a good plan, reasonably speaking."

 Bobby turns the stare to him, unbelievable.
 "Great, that makes me the weird one in the room.
-I'm gonna get whiskey then.
+I'm gonna get some whiskey then.
 You two knock yourself out doing... whatever you want to do, why do I bother saving your asses."

 He leaves the room, heading for the kitchen, probably.